The-XSS-Rat/crapScape/README.md

 - Level: Starting level is 1.
 Increases when the player gains enough experience points.
 - Experience: Starting experience points is 0.
 Increases when the player defeats enemies or trains.
 - Gold: Starting gold is 0.
 Can be obtained by defeating enemies or training.
+- Woodcutting: Spend your gold that you earned to level up
+- Save state: The game keeps a savestate now

 ### Enemies
 - Name: Goblin